rockit-astro/camvirtd/README.md

 {
   "daemon": "superwasp_camvirt_das1", # Run the server as this daemon.
 Daemon types are registered in `rockit.common.daemons`.
   "log_name": "camvirtd@superwasp_das1", # The name to use when writing messages to the observatory log.
-  "control_machines": ["SWASPTCS","SWASPDAS1", "SWASPDAS2"], # Machine names that are allowed to control (rather than just query) state.
+  "control_machines": ["SWASPTCS", "SWASPDAS1", "SWASPDAS2"], # Machine names that are allowed to control (rather than just query) state.
 Machine names are registered in `rockit.common.IP`.
   "initialize_timeout": 60, # The maximum timeout between starting a VM and camd becoming active.
   "shutdown_timeout": 60, # The maximum timeout between stopping a VM and it powering off "domains": {